mia-platform/documentation/docs/marketplace/overview-marketplace.md

 # Why always start from scratch?
 Check out the Mia Marketplace

-The Mia Marketplace contains several code resources to develop your microservices with Mia-Platform.
+The Mia-Platform Marketplace contains several code resources to develop your microservices with Mia-Platform.

-You can access the Marketplace from the *Design area* of *DevOps Console*, when you are [creating a new microservice](/../development_suite/api-console/api-design/plugin_baas_4/).
+You can access the Mia-Platform Marketplace from the *Design area* of *DevOps Console*, when you are [creating a new microservice](/../development_suite/api-console/api-design/plugin_baas_4/).

 You will see a set of [examples](./examples/overview-examples.md) and [template](./templates/overview-templates.md), powered and supported by Mia-Platform, that you can select to set-up easily microservice with predefined and tested functionality.

-You can go deeper into the code of templates and examples visiting the [Marketplace Github page](https://github.com/mia-platform-marketplace).
+You can go deeper into the code of templates and examples visiting the [Mia-Platform Marketplace Github page](https://github.com/mia-platform-marketplace).

 You can start from a: